cloudify-cosmo/docs.getcloudify.org/content/blueprints/gcp.md

   * `ssl_certificate`
     URL of a SSL certificate associated with this target proxy.
-Can and must be used only with https type proxy.
+Must be used only with the HTTPS type proxy.

     *type:* string
     *default:*
   * `additional_settings`
-    Additional setting for target proxy
+    Additional setting for target proxy.

     *default:* {}
   * `name`
     Optional target proxy name.
-By default it will be target proxy id.
+By default it will be target proxy ID.

     *type:* string
     *default:*
   * `target_proxy_type`
-    This field indicates if this target proxy is a HTTP or HTTPS based target proxy.
+    This field indicates whether this target proxy is an HTTP- or HTTPS-based target proxy.
 Possible values are: 'http' and 'https'.

     *type:* string
     *default:* http
   * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
   * `url_map`
-    URL of a URL map which specifies how traffic from this target proxy should be redirected.
+    URL of a URL map that specifies how traffic from this target proxy should be redirected.

     *type:* string
     *default:*
   * `use_external_resource`
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+    Indicates whether the resource exists and should be used (`true`) or if Cloudify should create  new resource (`false`).

     *type:* boolean
     *default:* False